B.S.Ch.E. in Chemical Engineering

 - Alternative to Engr 313: The combination of Manf 251 and 252

-Emphases in Chemical Engineering: Alternative to the individualized emphasis in chemical engineering (defined above), a student may choose to obtain a B.S. in Chemical Engineering with one or more of the following five emphases: biotechnology, biomedical engineering, environmental, materials, and manufacturing (in collaboration with the Center for Manufacturing Excellence).
+Emphases in Chemical Engineering: As alternative to the standard or PreMed options in chemical engineering, a student may choose to obtain a B.S. in Chemical Engineering with one or more of the following five emphases: biotechnology, biomedical engineering, environmental, manufacturing (in collaboration with the Center for Manufacturing Excellence), and materials.
 The same general education and course requirements (defined above) apply to all emphases in chemical engineering.
-The taking of specific advanced chemistry and elective courses satisfy an emphasis requirement as defined below.
+Taking specific advanced chemistry and elective courses satisfy specific emphasis requirements.

 Other Academic Requirements